Tag Archives: divorce

 Even when you want to get away from your partner, there are still some old feelings that will crop up now and then, making you doubt your actions.
 Critically think whether you want a divorce or instead work through your differences.

-However, if you’re in an abusive relationship, your partner is cheating, or there’s no fulfillment, probably starting a new life is the best decision.
-However, it might take a while before you fully get the past behind you.
+However, if you’re in an abusive relationship, your partner is cheating, or there’s no fulfillment, starting a new life is the best decision for you.
+You need to build a supportive community around you that can build you up and help you set clear boundaries.
+In addition, they will help you find yourself again, your hobbies, and your sense of identity.
+It might take a while before you fully get the past behind you, but with the right people around you, it will be easier.

 Let Go of Anger and Resentment